oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 Note that the Domain custom resource definition is shared.
 Do not delete the CRD if there are other operators in the same cluster or you have running domain resources.

+### Uninstall the WebLogic domain resource conversion webhook
+See [uninstall the conversion webhook]({{<relref "/userguide/managing-operators/conversion-webhook#uninstall-the-conversion-webhook" >}}) for details about the conversion webhook installation.

 ### Installation sample